 The Bira TRC (opened in October 2018), in the City of Bihać, predominantly accommodates single men, and on a temporary basis, families with children, and UASC.
 IOM staff and security personnel, as well as UNICEF and Save the Children CPOs, are present 24/7.
-While the Bira TRC has an approved accommodation capacity of 1,500, there are 1,595 available beds, of which 1,300 are in six-bed housing containers, 120 in a large provisional tent and 50 in a small tent (which are gradually being replaced).
+While the Bira TRC has an approved accommodation capacity of 1,500, it has 1,595 beds.

-At the end of July, the site hosted 1,491 migrants and asylum seekers, predominantly single men.
-Over the month, family members accommodated in the Bira TRC were regularly relocated to the Borići and Sedra TRCs for an enhanced protection environment.
+At the end of August, the site hosted 1,445 migrants and asylum seekers, predominantly single men.

+Over the month, family members accommodated in the Bira TRC were regularly relocated to the Borići and Sedra TRCs.
 The layout and organization of tents and beds in the centre is constantly readapted to respond to the fluctuations of the number and composition of migrants and asylum seekers.
 Free Wi-Fi access is provided at the TRC by Télécoms Sans Frontières.
 The malfunctioning of electricity remains an issue.
+In order to let more sunlight and fresh air into the centre, IOM started works to add windows to the facility's exterior walls.